Hitler family: Father of Alois Hitler

 Accordingly, Johann Georg Hiedler is often cited as having possibly been the biological grandfather of Adolf Hitler.
 Although Alois was legitimized and Johann Georg Hiedler was considered the officially accepted paternal grandfather of Hitler by the Third Reich, whether he was Hitler's biological grandfather remains unknown, which has caused speculation.
 However, his case is considered the most plausible and widely accepted.
-Speculations have been made, particularly regarding Johann Nepomuk and a Graz Jew by the name of Leopold Frankenberger, rumored by the head of the General Government in Nazi-occupied Poland, Hans Frank during the Nuremberg Trials.
+Other speculations include Johann Nepomuk, and a Graz Jew by the name of Leopold Frankenberger, as rumored by the head of the General Government in Nazi-occupied Poland, Hans Frank, during the Nuremberg Trials.
 Historians have concluded that Frank's speculation has no factual support.
-Frank said that Maria came from "Leonding near Linz", when in fact she came from the hamlet of Strones, near the village of Döllersheim.
+Frank said that Maria came from "Leonding near Linz", when in fact she came from the hamlet of Strone's, near the village of Döllersheim.
 No evidence has been found that a "Frankenberger" lived in the area; the Jews were expelled from Styria (which includes Graz) during the 15th century and were not permitted to return until the 1860s, several decades after the birth of Alois.

 Pölzl family

 Johanna Hiedler, the daughter of Johann Nepomuk and Eva Hiedler (née Decker) was born on 19 January 1830 in Spital (part of Weitra) in the Waldviertel of Lower Austria.
 She lived her entire life there and was married to Johann Baptist Pölzl (1825–1901), a farmer and son of Johann Pölzl and Juliana (Walli) Pölzl.
-Johanna and Johann had 5 sons and 6 daughters, of whom 2 sons and 3 daughters survived into adulthood, the daughters being Klara, Johanna, and Theresia.
+Johanna and Johann had five sons and six daughters, of whom two sons and three daughters survived into adulthood, the daughters being Klara, Johanna, and Theresia.
 Klara's brothers' identities are unknown.

 1870s

 At the age of 36, Alois Hitler was married for the first time, to Anna Glasl-Hörer, who was a wealthy, 50-year-old daughter of a customs official.
 She was sick when Alois married her and was either an invalid or became one soon afterwards.
-Not long after the wedding, Alois Hitler began an affair with 19-year-old Franziska "Fanni" Matzelsberger, one of the young female servants employed at the Pommer Inn, house no. 219, in the city of Braunau am Inn, where he was renting the top floor as a lodging.
+Not long after the wedding, Alois Hitler began an affair with 19-year-old Franziska "Fanni" Matzelsberger, one of the young female servants employed at the Pommer Inn, house no. 219, in the town of Braunau am Inn, where he was renting the top floor as a lodging.
 Bradley Smith states that Alois had numerous affairs during the 1870s, resulting in his wife initiating legal action.
-On 7 November 1880 Alois and Anna separated by mutual agreement.
+On 7 November 1880, Alois and Anna separated by mutual agreement.
 Franziska Matzelsberger became the 43-year-old Hitler's girlfriend, but the two could not marry since by Roman Catholic canon law divorce is not permitted.